iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 ```

 - The metric depends on the specific problem and the relative importance of different types of errors.
-- For medical diagnosis, we might prioritize recall to avoid false negatives (FN)
+- For medical diagnosis, we might prioritize recall to minimize false negatives (FN)
-- For the spam filtering problem, we might prioritize precision to avoid false positives (FP)
+- For the spam filtering problem, we might prioritize precision to minimize false positives (FP)

 ![Confusion Matrix](Image/ConfusionMatrix.png)